Grab your scooter, bikes, family and friends and head out to one of Hong Kong’s many playgrounds and parks!

 Ma On Shan Park

 Ma On Shan Park sits on the waterfront at Tolo Harbour and has a lovely view of the surrounding mountains.
-There are extensive playground facilities here, a large lawn, an adventure maze and an attractive Mediterranean-style Plaza area, which can all be accessed between 6:30am and 11:00pm.
+There are large playground facilities here, a spacious lawn, an adventure maze and an attractive Mediterranean-style Plaza area, which can all be accessed between 6:30am and 11:00pm.
 There’s also a display detailing Ma On Shan’s mining past, which gives an interesting insight into the area and its development.